By Dr. Paul Jerard, E-RYT 500, YACEP

 An excellent example of a very well-known mantra is the word “Om.”
 According to quantum physicists, “Om” actually vibrates with the same frequency as the zero point field, which is the energetic underpinning of creation.

 Suppose one has had the experience of receiving an enlivened mantra from an enlightened master.
 In that case, the mantra will be imbued with the divine grace or shakti of the guru from whom you receive it and the blessings of his or her spiritual lineage.

 If you do not have a Yoga mantra given to you by a guru or spiritual teacher, you may wish to choose one that resonates deeply with your spirit and cultural upbringing.
 There are different mantras from many spiritual traditions.

 Some may be acceptable, while others may not be, depending on one’s religious beliefs.
 If one experiences feelings of discomfort due to his or her religious beliefs, a positive affirmation in one’s native language is the best solution.

 Mantra, Affirmation, and Religion

-“So Hum” is a Yoga mantra that is often practiced within ashrams, studios, and Yogic circles, which means, “I am that, that I am.”
-Repeating So Hum allows you to rest in the divinity within your own being.
+“So Hum” is a Yoga mantra often practiced within ashrams, studios, and Yogic circles, which means, “I am that, that I am.”
+Repeating So Hum allows you to rest in the divinity within your being.
 The affirmation: “I am that, that I am” is also a viable solution to rid anxiety.
-Interestingly, the following words (from God to Moses) can be also be found in the Torah within Exodus 3:14: “Ehyeh asher ehyeh,” which can be translated as: “I Will Be What I Will Be.”
-In many modern day English-based Christian Bibles, these words can be seen as: “I am that I am” or “I am who I am.”
+Interestingly, the following words (from God to Moses) can also be found in the Torah within Exodus 3:14: “Ehyeh asher ehyeh,” which can be translated as: “I Will Be What I Will Be.”
+In many modern-day English-based Christian Bibles, these words can be seen as: “I am that I am” or “I am who I am.”